“Getting to Denmark” for marketing – Wärtsilä achieving measurability and reaping the rewards beyond

-As many people realize, the first step to solving a problem is acknowledging it.
+As many people realise, the first step to solving a problem is acknowledging it.
 The marketing executives at Wärtsilä not only identified a lack of quantifiability in their operations, but, crucially, embraced a mindset of development toward data-driven thinking with a clear target state in mind: the measurability and impact of marketing on revenue.

 A multi-year scale-up of marketing capabilities and technology has laid the foundation for measurability.
 As marketing touchpoints with customers, in a highly complex B2B setting with long sales cycles, can be traced, collected and analysed we can see a two-fold phenomenon taking shape.
-Firstly, the now-available data can be rigorously analyzed with new approaches, such as data science.
+Firstly, the now-available data can be rigorously analysed with new approaches, such as data science.
 And secondly, management is able to see what the monetary component of that investment over time looks like.

 Attribution model for marketing’s impact on revenue

 Customer, opportunity and marketing touchpoint data were matched from available platforms.
-By utilizing variables defined for customer engagement in the marketing automation system and matching those with data on sales cases, the analysis produces a numerical value for the marketing impact.
+By utilising variables defined for customer engagement in the marketing automation system and matching those with data on sales cases, the analysis produces a numerical value for the marketing impact.

 The machine learning model has established a significant, positive and verified causality between marketing and revenue with a confidence interval of 95%.

 The model is an operative and self-learning marketing attribution model.
 This means it resides in an operative environment, allowing us to create interactive dashboards displaying real-time data.
 The fact that the model is based on machine learning means it is constantly calibrating itself, i.e. learning as it is fed more data, and thus becoming ever more accurate.

 The ambition of Wärtsilä and the resourcefulness of Avaus’ data scientists fused to develop an operative decision making tool, able to answer the decades old question at the heart of marketing.